Pinterest Logo

 Meaning and History

-The debut Pinterest emblem appeared in 2010 when an experimental version of the site was launched – at first closed, and then accessible only by invites.
-As far as we know, Ben Silbermann personally invited the first five thousand users.
-The project itself started a few months earlier, in December 2009.
+Pinterest’s debut logo appeared in 2010, when the site’s experimental version was launched, initially closed and then accessible only by invitation.
+As far as is known, Ben Silbermann personally invited the first five thousand users.
+The project itself was launched a few months earlier, in December 2009.

-From the first days, the developers tried to make the corporate identity attractive to win visitors’ trust.
-After all, the “green,” unknown service had to speak for itself.
-Huge hopes were pinned on the logo as part of the brand’s visual identity.
-Designers have depicted the inscription “Pinterest” from an unusual perspective: fashionable and fresh, with a clear perspective on the youth audience.
+From the start, the developers sought to make the brand’s style attractive to earn visitors’ trust.
+After all, a “green,” unknown service had to speak for itself.
+Great hopes were placed on the logo as part of the brand’s visual identity.
+Designers portrayed the “Pinterest” inscription in an unusual perspective: fashionable and fresh, with a clear orientation towards a young audience.

-But the online platform hasn’t developed as quickly as its creators wanted it to.
-In terms of the number of unique visits, it was significantly inferior to competitive Instagram, and the difference was impressive.
-Success came to her already in 2011: the number of users began to grow exponentially.
-This is how Pinterest emblem became famous.
-She has been seen, recognized, and discussed by millions of people around the world.
+However, the online platform did not develop as quickly as its creators had hoped.
+In terms of unique visits, it significantly lagged behind Instagram, and the gap was impressive.
+Success came to it in 2011: the number of users began to grow exponentially.
+Thus, the Pinterest emblem became famous.
+Millions of people around the world saw it, recognized it, and began to discuss it.

 What is Pinterest?

-Pinterest is an American internet service with photo hosting and social networking functions.
-It allows you to add images, post them on the so-called “board,” combine them into collections by topic or direction and share them with users.
-The founder of the platform is Ben Silbermann.
-She launched it in 2010 with headquarters in San Francisco, California.
+Pinterest is an American internet service with photo hosting and social networking features.
+It allows users to add images, place them on so-called “boards,” organize them into collections by themes or directions, and share them with other users.
+The platform was founded by Ben Silbermann and was launched in 2010.
+It is headquartered in San Francisco, California.

 2010 – 2011